Mo Duk Pai

 If you do such a wide rangle martial of martial techniques, why don’t you call it mixed martial arts?

 We feel that the phrase Mixed Martial Arts implies the sport of MMA.
-While we appreciate all the amazing and important things that MMA has contributed to the world of martial arts, it is not our focus to train people to fight in the sport of MMA (though we are happy to do so).
+While we appreciate all the amazing and important things that the sport of MMA has contributed to the world of martial arts, it is not our focus to train people to fight in the sport of MMA (though we are happy to do so).
 Our primary focus is to be generalist martial artists who can appreciate sport, self defense and the joy of movement for its own sake.

 Who are the instructors?